kevinkemp/Angular-Scrum/README.md

 angular-sticky-notes
 ====================

-A sticky notes application made with AngularJS.
+An example Scrum application made with AngularJS.